saifhosari/first-project-DareToEscape/README.md

 # Testing

-i have done enough testing that i assure users there will be no errors in the website .
+i have done enough testing that i assure users there will be no errors in the website.

+ * I confirm that the page is fully responsive in all screen sizes.
+ * i confirm that the navigation, header, sign up and footer are all readable and easy to understand.
+ * i confirm that the form works: require entries in every field, will only accept an email in the email field, and the submit button works.

 * Validator Testing

   * HTML
     - No errors were returned when passing through the official [W3C validator]("https://validator.w3.org/nu/")
     - No errors were found when passing through the official [(Jigsaw) validator]("https://www.w3.org/")

+# Unfixed Bugs

+No unfixed bugs

 # Deployment